Dropsy disease symptoms are caused by kidney failure.

 The disease doesn’t spread to other fish in an aquarium environment unless it has been caused by a toxin.

-As dropsy is a symptom of renal (kidney) failure, something has damaged the kidney.
+As dropsy is a symptom of renal (kidney) failure, something has damaged the kidneys.

 Older fish in poor condition often develop the disease or fish that have been exposed to an extended period of low temperatures.